Green Growth Wales »The proposed Green Growth Wales fund aims to increase and accelerate projects to deliver green investment in Wales.Learn more »

 A team of veterinary advisors and policy officials work for the Office of the Chief Veterinary Officer (OCVO).

 OCVO is a division within the Department for Environment and Sustainable Development.
-Dr Christianne Glossop, the Chief Veterinary Officer for Wales, is head of OCVO.
+Professor Christianne Glossop, the Chief Veterinary Officer for Wales, is head of OCVO.
 We have responsibility for raising the standards of health and welfare for all animals kept in Wales – farmed animals, companion animals (pets), sporting and working animals.

 In accordance with the Animal Health and Welfare Strategy, the main objectives of OCVO are to: